Negru-Diana/Cpp/README.md

       -  Manages movie operations (add, update, delete, search, sort, filter).

       -  Handles rental cart functionality, allowing users to add/remove movies, view cart contents, and export to HTML.

+      -  Provides the ability to generate a **read-only cart** that displays geometric figures for each movie, adding a fun and artistic element to the rental process.

 -  🖥️ **User Interface Layer** -
 Provides an interactive GUI using Qt Framework: